 Animals in distress, with urgent needs are admitted immediately into OHS care.

-Animals that aren’t in distress, who we believe will require limited resources before rehoming, will be considered for Expedited Entry.
+Animals that aren’t in distress, who we believe will require limited resources before rehoming, will be considered for Standard Entry.
 These animals will be offered an appointment as soon as possible — typically, within days or a couple of weeks, depending on the needs of other animals already in our care.
 Our goal is to provide these animals the services they need (including sterilization or other minor intervention) as efficiently as possible, so we can match them into new, loving homes.
 Triaging these animals more quickly allows us to place more resources into other animals who have more complex needs.

 Some animals, while not in distress, have complex behavioural or medical challenges.
 In order to best help these animals, our goal is to find out more about them and their needs before they are admitted.
 An admission date will only be scheduled when we have more resources available to provide the animal with the best possible chance of a positive outcome.
 That date may be a couple of weeks, or a couple of months away.